Brand Logo

 “To reiterate, this vote is just for the USDH ticker.
 USDH does not gain any special privileges by nature of its ticker name.
 Hyperliquid’s native financial primitives and general programmability comprise a chain uniquely optimized for stablecoin issuance and payments.
 There will continue to be multiple stablecoins on the Hyperliquid blockchain and new stablecoin teams who join the Hyperliquid ecosystem.
 USDH will be only one of many such stablecoins.
 As shared previously, becoming a quote asset will become permissionless pending technical implementation."

-• September 10–14 — A public review window in the Hyperliquid Discord (#usdh-proposals) allowed discussion, critique, and validator feedback.
+• September 10–14 — Public review window in the Hyperliquid Discord (#usdh-proposals) for discussion, critique, and validator feedback

 Comparing the Proposals: What’s Shared, What’s Different